 Ingredients for Texas Chili

 Ground beef and peppers are the key ingredients.
 We have used cubes of chuck roast in place of the ground beef and also blended them with ground meat.
 Blending gives it a heartiness without changing the flavor and is a good idea if you are using the chili as an entire meal.
 We also like the ground beef by itself since we use our left-over chili over hot dogs and as a base for “Huevos Rancheros.”
-That recipe will be posted soon.

 The blend of spices can be varied according to your taste, but do make sure to use chili powder and cumin.
 It just wouldn’t taste right without these two spices.
 The adobo sauce we use adds a smoky flavor, particularly when you also add smoked paprika to the pot.
 The cayenne and jalapeño provide the heat so adjust those according to your desired tolerance.
 White vinegar gives the soup a needed tang and the Sukrin gold is a brown sugar substitute.
 Some folks add chocolate instead for sweetness – it is a Cincinnati thing!
 Just avoid using processed sugar.